 The Department of Anthropology at the University of Washington recognizes three principal sub-fields of anthropology into which its graduate programs are divided: archaeology, biocultural anthropology, and sociocultural anthropology.
 The department has a concurrent MPH/PhD degree program with the departments of Epidemiology and Health Services.
 The MA degree can be earned ONLY within a PhD program as a thesis or non-thesis degree.
 Graduate Non-Matriculated (GNM) status, is recognized by the anthropology department, however, there is a separate application process for applicants seeking GNM status.

 Archaeology and Biocultural Anthropology admissions will be run every year, however, Sociocultural Anthropology has moved to an "every other year" model admitting students in the odd numbered year.
-Next admission cycle for Sociocultural Anthropology will be for Autumn 2015.
+Next admission cycle for Sociocultural Anthropology will be for Autumn 2017 (apply in December 2016).

 Applicants may apply for and be admitted for autumn quarter only.
 Applicants admitted to a particular program may not "defer" their offer of admission and must reapply to the program for consideration in a subsequent year.

 Offers of admission are usually mailed prior to the first of March.
 Those receiving offers of admission should respond as quickly as possible and certainly by April 15; those failing to do so risk losing their place in the entering class.